 The new year arrives, brimming with endless opportunities.
-With less clutter in the house, your friends and family can look forward to have the space and opportunity for real conversation and connection in the new year.
+With less clutter in the house, your family can look forward to have the space and opportunity for real conversation and connection in the new year.

 Benefits of a clean house